-Using a written or digital record keeping g system, I have diligently record ed all nutrient applications to the fields in my nutrient i management plan for the period (month/year) through (month/year) to the crops specified in m y nutrient management plan. / / (Producer signature) (date signed) I have reviewed application records kept by(producer name) and I hereby certify that those records have supplied sufficient information to show the he producer has applied the proper materials and nutrient rates to o at least 85% of the field acres as specified in the nutrient management plan covering nonth/year) through (month/year).
-1 (Certified Planner signature) (NMP Cert.
+Using a written or digital record keeping sy ystem, I have diligently recor rded all nutrient applications to the fields in my nutrient ma anagement plan for the period d through (month/year) to the crops specified in my r nutrient management plan. / / (Producer signature) (date signed) I have reviewed application records kept by certify that those records have supplied su • the proper materials and nutrient rates to a at least 85% of the field acres s as specified in the nutrient management plan covering(mont through (month/year) / / (Certified Planner signature) (NMP Cert.
 No.) (date signed)